Florence Ayisi known as Florence Ayisi

 Toronto International Film Festival

-Sisters in Law at the Oscars 2006 – long-listed for Oscar Nominations
+Sisters in Law – long-listed for Academy Awards – Oscar Nominations 2006

 Sisters in Law – one of 6 best films selected by documentary Filmmaker Nick Broomfield: